 1737 Calcutta Cyclone

 Often referred to as the Hooghly River Cyclone, this cyclone hit early morning on October 11, 1737 near Calcutta, India.
 Although there’s not a lot of information about this particular cyclone, it is reported that 300 thousand people were killed.
 The storm that brought they cyclone dumped 15 inches of rain in just six hours, also causing major flooding that washed away the majority of structures, some with people still inside.
 It is also reported that some of the deaths were due to poor construction of buildings and homes, but the cyclone still can claim the responsibility for the deaths and damaged attributed to the storm.
+This is why Construction Vibration Monitoring is needed in new constructions to avoid weak building structures.

 (Photo by Jeff J Mitchell/Getty Images)